The Best Life Insurance Companies For 2020

 Cons of Term Life Insurance

 A term policy doesn’t have any cash value.
-You’re only paying for the death benefit, or for the amount of money your loved ones will receive once you’re gone.
+You’re only paying for the death benefit, or for the amount of monetary compensation your loved ones will receive once you’re gone.
 If you opt for a permanent policy over a term policy, you’ll receive more benefits than just the death benefit.
 Granted, that’s a big reason that term life insurance is so affordable, but be aware of what you’re missing if you go with the cheaper option.

 If you live past the set term, your family won’t get any payout when you do pass away.
 Granted, once your term expires, you can always sign up for a new term or switch to permanent.

 Many people choose term life insurance so that, should they pass away unexpectedly, their family will have money to take care of expenses.
 Once your term is over, there’s a good chance you’ll have fewer expenses — you may have paid off your house and car by then, and your kids will have finished college.
 As you get older, your need for life insurance typically decreases; that’s why a lot of people prefer to opt for term life insurance.

 However, that’s not always the case.
 If you have doubts, it’s time to look into permanent life insurance.